arishuynhvan/wingman-client-analyzer/README.md

 3. Open the app locally `node app.js` or `npm start`

+## Commands

+- `webpack` bundle the js files or `npm run build`
+- `webpack-dev-server` for starting the local server or `npm run dev` or `npm dev`
+- To check if the view is correct, just simply open `index.html` in a browser.

 ## Source
 [arishuynhvan/wingman-client-analyzer](https://github.com/arishuynhvan/wingman-client-analyzer)

 ## Technical

-1. Bundle all js files with Webpack.
+1. Bundle all js files with [Webpack](https://medium.com/@rajaraodv/webpack-the-confusing-parts-58712f8fcad9#.ude8bl5u4).
 Require function is from CommonJS

 2. Add new js files into the webpack.config.js entry, so all js files will be placed in the bundle.js file => single js script in index.html